 (Note: You’ll notice how this is really more of a personal goal that just so happens to align with my business as well.
 That’s okay.
 The lines between work and personal can get blurry when you run your own company.)

 I personally believe there’s not much point to taking on a big business project that is no fun.
 I chose to work for myself so that I could enjoy what I do for a living.
 That’s why I still question whether or not an idea will be fun for me before taking it on.

 For example, I’ve had some requests to do workshops around my city.
 That sounds like a nightmare to me so I’m not doing it.
 I’ll stick to the online world where there are less logistics involved.

-By determining your business goals for 2018 you’ll know who to ask for help, what projects to take on and what to say no to.
+By determining your business goals you’ll know who to ask for help, what projects to take on and what to say no to.
 By figuring out your goals now, you’ll be ready to go by January 1st.